eltaline/wzd/OPTIONS.md

 - **Section:** [server.name]

 compaction
-- **Description:** This enables or disables the automatic addition of tasks for the compaction manager of the Bolt archives when updating or deleting files or values in Bolt archives, if parameter cmpsched is not disabled globally.
+- **Description:** This enables or disables the automatic addition of tasks for the compaction/defragmentation manager of the Bolt archives when updating or deleting files or values in Bolt archives, if parameter cmpsched is not disabled globally.
 - **Default:** Required
 - **Values:** true or false
 - **Type:** boolean